Georgetown, PA, US

 (30 miles West of Pittsburgh)

-3-hr and 6-hr foot map & compass Land Navigation Challenge
+6-hr foot map & compass Land Navigation Challenge

-With the use of a map and compass, individuals or teams have a fixed time (3 or 6 hours in this event) to find as many checkpoints as possible; walking, running and resting as they see fit.
+With the use of a map and compass, individuals or teams have a fixed time (6 hours in this event) to find as many checkpoints as possible; walking, running and resting as they see fit.
 The checkpoints are spread over a large area, and are pre-marked on a map issued shortly before the start of the event.
 Point values for visiting each checkpoint vary (and are specified in advance) depending on such factors as distance from the start/finish area, elevation, navigational complexity.

 Participants come from diverse backgrounds: adventure racers, hikers, walkers, cross-country runners, trail runners, ultra runners, hashers, orienteerers, and family groups.
 Widely varying levels of competitive intensity are found, going from the casual stroller who wants a little variety added to the weekend hike to the serious athlete.
 Map reading skill is perhaps the most important technique needed.
 Route planning strategy is also very important since there won’t be time to get all the checkpoints, so the choice of which to try for is crucial in maximizing scores.